The Most Potent Anti-inflammatory Foods And Supplements Backed Up By Science

 1. Ginger

 Ginger is another spice with powerful anti-inflammatory properties.
 It contains compounds called gingerols and shogaols, which have been shown to reduce inflammation in the body.
 Studies have also suggested that ginger may help alleviate pain and stiffness in people with osteoarthritis.
 Ginger can be consumed fresh, dried, or in supplement form.
+You can find all the information you need about our treatments here at Hong Kong Sports Clinic.

 1. Omega-3 Fatty Acids